PUBLIC NUISANCE

 Historical background

-Originally, adjudication of these latter claims would only take place in the local criminal courts (the leet courts).
-Inevitably, they concerned activities which were prevalent in the community, such as smelly pigs or rubbish placed on the highway.
+Adjudication of such claims could only take place in the local criminal courts (the leet courts).
 However, as a more sophisticated court system developed, the judges also started to provide civil law remedies in respect of these common, local, problems.
+This historical development is manifest in public nuisance as it exists today.

 Public nuisance as a criminal offence